hellosign/hellosign-openapi/sdks/ruby/docs/FaxLineApi.md

 Remove Fax Line Access

-Removes a user's access to the specified Fax Line.
+Removes a user's access to the specified Fax Line

 ### Examples